Quantum Break: Plot

-Paul, revealed to be dying from "chronon syndrome," lashes out at his second-in-command Martin Hatch, as Amaral was the only one capable of administering his treatment.
+Paul is revealed to be dying from chronon syndrome.
+He lashes out at his second-in-command Martin Hatch, as Amaral was the only one capable of administering his treatment.
 Now paranoid, Paul places all of his trust in either Amaral or Hatch, who claims that Amaral left willingly with Jack.
-Paul recognizes Beth from security footage— she was also at the end of time and attempted to kill Serene.
+Paul recognizes Beth from security footage.
+She was also at the end of time and attempted to kill him.

 Taking Amaral to the Bradbury Pool, Jack and Beth force her to help repair the time machine.
 With Will's documents noting that the CFR disappeared in 2010, Jack and Beth plot to head to 2010 and steal it, closing a causal loop.
 Beth steps into the machine as Amaral sabotages the computer and alerts Monarch.
 Leaving Amaral with Nick/Amy, Jack heads to 2010 and finds Beth, much older and disturbed.
 Beth explains that Amaral sent her to the end of time, where she met the younger Paul.
 Failing to kill him, Beth followed him back to the first activation in 1999 and stopped him from murdering Will.
 After directing Will to create the CFR, she has waited eleven years for Jack to arrive in 2010.

 Beth and Jack reach Will's workshop and find the CFR, but Paul corners Beth and shoots her when she refuses to co-operate.
 The CFR is accidentally activated, causing a chronon burst; the exposure throws Jack forward to 2016 again and causes Paul's chronon syndrome.
 Beth shuts off the CFR but is executed by Paul while Jack can only watch through time.